domix/dmx-fun/README.md

 As you can see, the `Result` type is used to express the result of the validation.

-Now you want to combine both validations in a single method.
+Now we can combine both validations in a single method.
 You can do it like this:

 ```java
     public Result<User, String> createUser(CreateUserCommand command) {